 - Parchment Paper: Parchment paper is completely optional, but it does make transfering the bread to your pan easier.
 It will also help prevent your bread from sticking to your pan.
 Just be sure your parchment paper is safe up to temperatures of 450 degrees F--some brands are only safe up to 400 degrees F.

 How to Make Cranberry Walnut Bread

-Place a dutch oven pan that is fitted with a lid in the oven and turn on the oven to preheat.
-It is crucial to let the pan preheat as well–this will give this cranberry walnut bread it’s chewy, crispy exterior.
+- Place the dutch oven pan into the oven BEFORE turning the oven on to preheat.
+It is crucial to let the pan preheat as well--this will give this cranberry walnut bread it's chewy, crispy exterior.

-Once the pan is preheated, carefully place the prepared dough into the pan and cover with the lid.
-If using parchment paper, you can simply pick up the parchment paper and place into the dutch oven.
-If you don’t have parchment paper, just place the bread dough directly to the dutch oven, scored side up.
+- Once the pan is preheated, carefully place the prepared dough into the pan and cover with the lid.
+If using parchment paper, you can simply pick up the parchment paper and place into the dutch oven (as long as your parchment paper is safe up to 450 degrees F).
+If you don't have parchment paper, just place the bread dough directly to the dutch oven, scored side up.
 DO NOT USE wax paper or a silicone baking sheet as the temperature of the oven is too hot for either!
 And really you should never use wax paper in the oven.

 Storing the Bread

 Once the Cranberry Walnut bread is fully cooled, store the bread in an airtight sealed container or bag, at room temperature for 3-4 days.